Positroids are 3-colorable: Main theorem and proof

-We put this result in the context of the results from Goddyn et al.\cite{goddynetal} and recall the definition of a GSP oriented matroid that was introduced there.
+We put this result in the context of the results from Goddyn et al.\cite{goddynetal} and recall the definition of a GSP- oriented matroid that was introduced there.
 We say that an oriented matorid $\mathcal{O}$ is a \emph{generalized series-parallel} (GSP) if every simple minor of $\mathcal{O}$ has a $\{0, \pm 1\}$-valued coflow which has at most two nonzero entries.
-In the same work, the authors show that every GSP-oriented matroid with no loops has a NZ-3 coflow, i.e.\ is 3-colorable.
-Additionally, they proved the following lemma.
+In the same work, the authors show that every GSP-oriented matroid with no loops has a NZ-3 coflow, i.e.\ is 3-colorable (see appendix).
+Additionally, Hochst\"{a}ttler and Guzman-Pro recently proved the following proposition.

-\begin{lemma}[\cite{goddynetal} Lemma 6] If an orientable matroid $M$ has a positive coline, then every orientation $\mathcal{O}$ of $M$ has a $\{0, \pm 1\}$-valued coflow which has exactly two nonzero entries. \end{lemma}
+\begin{prop}[Dual version of Proposition 16 \cite{santiago}] Let $\mathcal{C}$ be a minor closed class of orientable matroids.
+If every simple matroid in $\mathcal{C}$ has a good coline, then every orientation of a matroid in $\mathcal{C}$ is GSP. \end{prop}

-Since positroids are closed under taking minors, Lemma \ref{goddyn1} along with Theorem \ref{positivecoline} imply that the class of simple positroids is a subclass of the class of GSP-oriented matroids.
+Since positroids are closed under taking minors, Proposition \ref{santiago} along with Theorem \ref{goodcoline} imply that the class of simple positroids is a subclass of the class of GSP-oriented matroids.
 Thus, the main result follows immediately.